Who is Ahmet Tanhan, Ph.D.?

 Areas for Potential Collaboration and Mentoring

-For investigators looking for collaborators or graduate students seeking mentors, his current research program focuses on (a) understanding and addressing psychosocial issues of Muslims (e.g., individual, group, community, global levels) in the US, (b) the use of Acceptance and Commitment Therapy (ACT) especially from a clinical/research perspective at individual and community levels, (c) supervision of mental health providers, (d) mental health issues (e.g., depression, anxiety) and counseling.
+For investigators looking for collaborators or graduate students seeking mentors, his current research program focuses on (a) understanding and addressing psychosocial issues of Muslims (e.g., individual, group, community, global levels) in the United States, (b) the use of Acceptance and Commitment Therapy (ACT) especially from a clinical/research perspective at individual and community levels, (c) supervision of mental health providers, (d) mental health issues (e.g., depression, anxiety) and counseling.

-Dr. Tanhan highlights the need for Muslim mental health providers to collaborate with other key professionals (e.g., imams, physicians, researchers) to introduce mental health services from two main perspectives: mental health services that enhance the quality of life of Muslims both at individual and community levels through a positive psychology perspective and (b) utilization of these services for clients facing both minor and serious issues from a pathological perspective.
+Dr. Tanhan highlights the need for Muslim mental health providers to collaborate with other key professionals (e.g., imams, physicians, researchers) to introduce mental health services from two main perspectives: mental health services that enhance the quality of life of Muslims both at individual and community levels through a positive psychology perspective, and utilization of these services for clients facing both minor and serious issues from a pathological perspective.
 He also stresses the need for mental health providers to be more sensitive to the priorities of the Muslim community and calls for contextually driven research and evidence-based services.

 Google Scholar: https://scholar.google.com/citations?user=N3zDgFQAAAAJ&hl=en